robinsillem/SecurityTraining/Attacks/Session hijacking via MITM.md

-Session hijacking via MITM attack
+Security training #1 - Session hijacking via MITM attack
 =====

 Level: Simple at first, sketchy at the end.